fjp/ppp/ch1-computers_people_and_programming/ch1-review.md

 11. What are some uses of software in science?
 List some.

-Finally, research — science itself — relies heavily on computers.
+Research — science itself — relies heavily on computers.
 The telescopes that probe the secrets of distant stars could not be designed, built, or operated without computers, and the masses of data they produce couldn’t be analyzed and understood without computers.
 An individual biology field researcher may not be heavily computerized (unless, of course, a camera, a digital tape recorder, a telephone, etc. are used), but back in the lab, the data has to be stored, analyzed, checked against computer models, and communicated to fellow scientists.